Welcome to the official website of the Guinea Fowl International Association

 - Welcome packet - includes membership card, educational materials, and a few token gifts (contents may vary)

-- Copies of our newsletter, Buck-Wheat Bytes - mailed out thrice yearly
+- Copies of our newsletter, Buck-Wheat Bytes - mailed out twice yearly

 - Copy of the GFIA Membership Directory - mailed out once each year